Sy5000/Sy5000/README.md

 </div>
 -->

-## Bon Soir 👋
+## Hey There 👋

 **About Me:**
 I am a full-stack web developer with tertiary qualifications in both I.T. and Graphic Design.
 I create projects with vibrant and accessible UXs using maintainable, developer-friendly code.

 **Currently working at:**
-Coopers Brewery (the job I had whilst studying).
+Coopers Brewery.
 I am also working freelance projects alongside my day job.

 **Located in:**
 Sunny Brisbane, QLD.